data-6-berkeley/su24/website.md

 <hr>

-The Summer 2022 version of the website development lab was adapted by James Weichert from the [Data 94 Spring 2021 Homework 9](http://data94.org/resources/assets/homework/hw09/), created by Suraj Rampure.
+The Summer 2023 version of the website development lab was adapted by James Weichert from the [Data 94 Spring 2021 Homework 9](http://data94.org/resources/assets/homework/hw09/), created by Suraj Rampure, and edited by Jonathan Ferrari.